thomasschuerger/rationalj/README.md

 # Usage

-Arbitrary Rationals can be created as follows:
+Arbitrary `Rational`s can be created as follows:

 - `Rational.of(int numerator, int denominator)`
 - `Rational.of(long numerator, long denominator)`
 - `Rational.of(BigInteger numerator, BigInteger denominator)`
 - `Rational.of(String string)` (using "`<numerator>/<denominator>`", e.g. "`-431/214`")

-Integer Rationals can be created as follows:
+Integer `Rational`s can be created as follows:

 - `Rational.of(int integer)`
 - `Rational.of(long integer)`